When developing, run the following from the root-level directory:

 Releasing the playground¶

-In order to publish the latest playground to https://rjsf-team.github.io/react-jsonschema-form/ after a new rjsf release, run:
+If you need to manually publish the latest playground to https://rjsf-team.github.io/react-jsonschema-form/, though, run:

 cd packages/playground npm run publish-to-gh-pages